Oil majors press Iran for sweeter oil terms post-sanctions

 Iranian officials say they would be able to raise crude production by 500,000 bpd once sanctions are lifted next year, and another 500,000 bpd few months after that.

-But many are skeptical saying Iran would need billions of dollars in investments and the know-how of foreign companies help to boost its production after years of under-investment.
+But many are sceptical saying Iran would need billions of dollars in investments and the know-how of foreign companies help to boost its production after years of under-investment.